 Change Mouse Pointer Options in Windows 7

-Edited by Lukward Thomason, Ron Cruz, Dougie, Crystal and 1 other
+Edited by Lukward Thomason, Ron Cruz, Dougie, Crystal

 Hi, you're watching VisiHow.
 This is a tutorial on how to change mouse pointer options on Windows 7.

 Open the start menu by clicking the Windows logo located on the bottom left-hand corner of the screen.

 Click on Control Panel to access it.

 Click on Hardware and Sound.